Certificate of Veterinary Inspection / CVI / Health Certificate

 Some states have levied penalties ranging from a class 1 misdemeanor up to to a $700 fine.
 Depending on the method of transport and destination, some Certificates are valid for between 10 and some for 30 days.
 In the case of an animal being transported into the state of Virginia, if the pet was not examined before leaving the state of origin, it must be examined by an accredited veterinarian as soon as possible.

 Click here for the description of the Virginia law pertaining to the requirement and enforcement of health certificates

 Once the examination is performed by an accredited veterinarian and the proper forms are completed, one copy is sent to the state veterinarian which is subsequently forwarded to the state veterinarian of the of destination.
 Another copy is provided to you to be kept on hand during your trip.
 The form will need an address and contact information for your destination, so please try to bring this information along to your appointment.

 The vets at RIdgewood Animal Hospital are proud of their accreditation and ability to provide these certificates.
-They are required to attend continuing education certification every three years to avoid expiration.
+They are required to attend continuing education every three years to maintain certification.

 Please call our office if you have any questions or if there is anything we can do to help prepare for yoru trip.
 434-525-2111